-for legal services has contributed to this problem.
-At the same time, more people who can afford an attorney are choosing not to use one, in part because of increasing education levels, a growth in "do it yourself" attitudes among parties, and a fear that legal assistance will not help.
+which place these services out of reach for many parties.18 Declining financial support for legal services has contributed to this problem.19 At the same time, more people who can afford an attorney are choosing not to use one, in part because of increasing education levels, a growth in "do it yourself" attitudes among parties, and a fear that legal assistance will not help.20

-Because the courts are designed for use by trained advocates, the presence of self-represented parties can cause delay at a systemic level, and self-represented parties may place significantly more demands on court and staff resources when compared to attorneys.
-Self-represented parties may appear at the court-house and expect clerks to provide resources that may or may not exist, and generally expect more information and assistance than clerks can provide.
-Clerks are often instructed that they may provide "legal information" but not "legal advice," which is a distinction that both clerks and self-represented parties struggle to keep clear.
-Clerks often spend "extensive time and effort" providing information to self-represented parties, and often end up inadvertently providing poor and limited legal advice in the process.
-It is not uncommon for court staff to reject filings by self-represented parties due to procedural insufficiencies, and they may need to do so several times before the paperwork is completed appropriately.
+Because the courts are designed for use by trained advocates, the presence of selfrepresented parties can cause delay at a systemic level,21 and self-represented parties may place significantly more demands on court and staff resources when compared to attorneys.22 Selfrepresented parties may appear at the courthouse and expect clerks to provide resources that may or may not exist, and generally expect more information and assistance than clerks can provide.23 Clerks are often instructed that they may provide "legal information" but not "legal advice," which is a distinction that both clerks and self-represented parties struggle to keep clear.24 Clerks often spend "extensive time and effort" providing information to self-represented parties, and often end up inadvertently providing poor and limited legal advice in the process.25 It is not uncommon for court staff to reject filings by self-represented parties due to procedural insufficiencies, and they may need to do so several times before the paperwork is completed appropriately.26

 After the paperwork is filed, self-represented parties can cause a number of additional challenges for court staff and judges.
-They may fail to file supplemental pleadings on time, or struggle with common court procedures, such as service of process, which can create additional time and resource burdens for court staff.
-Self-represented parties often do not appear for scheduled hearings, adding uncertainty and inefficiency throughout the system.
-Court staff often expend resources reminding or notifying self-represented parties of hearings, and inefficiencies are generated by the lack of certainty concerning how many cases to schedule and the necessity of rescheduling missed hearings.
-Paperwork may be incomplete or difficult to interpret, placing additional burdens on judges to determine what relief has been requested or whether the litigant has a basis for his or her claim.
+They may fail to file supplemental pleadings on time, and often struggle with common court procedures, such as service of process, creating additional time and resource burdens for court staff.27 Self-represented parties often do not appear for scheduled hearings, adding uncertainty and inefficiency throughout the system.
+Court staff often expend resources reminding or notifying self-represented parties of hearings, and inefficiencies are generated by the lack of certainty concerning how many cases to schedule, as well as the necessity of rescheduling missed hearings.28 Paperwork may be incomplete or difficult to interpret, placing additional burdens on judges to determine what relief has been requested or whether the litigant has a basis for his or her claim.29